 That’s why we registered as a charity in early 2015 to continue to honour Margot’s legacy as a permanent Foundation.
 This enables us to better understand how funds are raised and donated – and to deploy them in the most beneficial ways.

-However, Team Margot is still fundamentally about awareness & action: we campaign for more potential bone marrow / stem cell donors to join the register – especially people with a mixed genealogy.
+However, Team Margot is still fundamentally about awareness & action: we campaign for every individual who is eligible, particularly those of mixed heritage, to register as a stem cell donor and bone marrow donor.
 Margot’s mixed family background was the key obstacle to finding her a perfect match.

 Margot’s family funded operations for the first year or so, however thanks to generous financial support and corporate grants, the costs of promotional items like lapel pins, wristbands and sporting kit is now paid for by the charity.
 We sell some of these items at donor registration events to help raise money for the charities we support.